 Read Alouds

 This is the most basic of a literature unit.
 It is truly just a book read aloud to your students.
 In our home, At Home Dad has a book going with the girls at all times.
 He generally reads to them over lunch.
 He uses a wide range of voices for the characters and selects his books carefully.
-He is currently reading L. Frank Baum’s The Marvelous Land of Oz.
+Currently, he is reading L. Frank Baum’s The Marvelous Land of Oz.

 Read Alouds with Discussion